geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 In addition to our GeoServer plugin, you will also need to install the WPS plugin to your GeoServer instance.
 The [WPS Plugin](http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) must also match the version of GeoServer instance.

-Copy the `geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar` jar file from the GeoMesa dist directory into your GeoServer's library directory.
+Copy the `geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar` jar file from the GeoMesa dist directory into your GeoServer's library directory.

 If you are using tomcat: